machinekoder/Qt-Deployment-Scripts/README.md

 Qt-Deployment-Scripts
 =====================

-Python scripts for deploying Qt applications to GitHub
+Python scripts for deploying Qt applications to GitHub.
+This blog entry [Deploying Qt](http://www.tripleboot.org/?p=138) will help you specifying the correct dependencies.

 # qt-deploy.py
 This script can be used to deploy compiles Qt applications directly to GitHub.
 Example configurations can be found in the *examples* folder.